Learning and Support Services Induction

 Key facilities include:

-- Networked PCs and wireless access
+- Networked PCs, loanable laptops and Wi-Fi access (eduroam)

 - Printing, copying and scanning